MFR6340/theenglishextension.org/young-world-3/unit-2: Friendships.md

 <img src="https://imgur.com/VDv5kTJ.png" width="25%" />

 Who could ever imagine that a spider and a pig could hit it off?
 But Charlotte's Web is one of literature's most fantastic examples of friendship.
 A must-read classic.
-(Lexile 680L)
+(Lexile 680L)  <sup>[what is a lexile level?](/resources/Lexile%20Levels)</sup>

 <a href="https://www.bookdepository.com/Charlottes-Web-E-B-White/9780141354828?ref=grid-view&qid=1665855328386&sr=1-2" rel="nofollow"> Buy on BookDepository</a>